Generally there are four components in a clock

 Generally three types of questions are asked from this chapter

-Normally, the letters of the English alphabet, or the opposite alphabet, in the corresponding direction of the letters of the alphabet, in the direction of clock move or in the opposite direction of the clock move, instead of a fixed number of letters The questions related to this matter will be asked, the questions will be asked.
+Normally, the letters of the English alphabet, or the opposite alphabet, in the corresponding direction of the letters of the alphabet are placed in clockwise or anti clockwise direction, instead of a fixed number of letters.
+The questions related to this matter will be asked in this chapter.

 Now, let’s take a closer look at the format of the questions and its interpretive solution under the arrangement of the letters.

 Example 1.
-If the letters on the clock dial are arranged in place of the letters of the English alphabet in such a way that the letter “G” comes in place of the number “2” 3 “instead of the letter ‘H’, and the sequence of change continues in the same way, what will be replaced in place of the number 12?
+If the letters on the clock dial are replaced by English alphabet in such a way that the letter “G” comes in place of the number “2” “H” instead of the letter ‘3’, and the sequence of change continues in the same way, what will become at the place of the number 12?

 (a) S (b) Q (c) M (d) N